mattmassicotte/PackageTemplate/README.md

 ### Swift 5.8

 This allows you to use `.enableExperimentalFeature("StrictConcurrency")`.
 Using concurrency without compiler checks is a bad idea.
-And you may be using it without even realizing it. `enableExperimentalFeature` requres 5.8, but the actual checks themselves require 5.9.
+And you may be using it without even realizing it. `enableExperimentalFeature` requires 5.8, but the actual checks themselves require 5.9.

 ## GitHub Actions

 GitHub actions are mostly great.
 But there are two things that make them very un-great.
 GitHub is incredibly slow about bringing up new versions of macOS.
 This means "macOS-latest" is **never** the latest released version of macOS.
 That in itself might be a problem for a package that supports macOS.
 But, it can also impact the default Xcode version.

 The second problem is simulator names change and `xcodebuild` makes it very hard to not care.
 I have given up relying on defaults here, and I always make things explicit.
-Unforutnately this means manual maintanence, especially around WWDC.
+Unfortunately this means manual maintenance, especially around WWDC.

 - Host OS
 - Xcode version